pypeit/PypeIt/doc/object_finding.rst

 code, especially to allow for a large dynamic range between bright continuum sources and faint emission line sources.
-Our general philosophy has been to err on the faint side, i.e. aggressively detect sources aggressively with the side-effect of including false positives.
+Our general philosophy has been to err on the faint side, i.e. detect sources aggressively with the side-effect of including false positives.